Kodlunarn Island: History

 In 1576, English explorer Martin Frobisher set out to the Canadian Arctic in search of the Northwest Passage, landing in what is now known as Frobisher Bay.
 Here, Frobisher was attacked by Inuit, but survived; five crew members, however, went out to explore the land and never returned.
 A strange black rock was discovered on a small island in the bay, which, according to an account from Frobisher's financier, Michael Lok, was named "hawlls Illand"[sic] after shipmaster Christopher Hall.
 On Frobisher's return to England, Lok eventually had the rock assessed as gold ore, after numerous other assessments had concluded that it was worthless.
-An Inuit man was also captured on this voyage and brought back to England; he died shortly after arriving there.
+An Inuk man was also captured on this voyage and brought back to England; he died shortly after arriving there.

 Spurred on by the supposed discovery of gold ore, the Cathay Company was established to fund further missions to the Arctic, and Frobisher and his crew returned to the area the next year, this time with the goal of mining gold (and a secondary goal of finding the five lost men).
 Large deposits of black ore were discovered on what Frobisher dubbed "Countess of Warwick Island", and he set up a mining camp there.
 The search for the crew members proved fruitless, and after finding evidence that they had been killed, the Englishmen launched attacks on Inuit camps.
 A fort was built on Kodlunarn to defend against Inuit retaliation.
 158 tons of ore were transported back to England from this voyage, along with three more Inuit captives (a man named Kalicho by the English, a woman named Arnaq, and Arnaq's son) who died soon after their arrival.